HLT-ISTI/QuaPy/docs/source/manuals/evaluation.md

 samples, typically characterized by widely varying amounts of _shift_ with respect to the original distribution, that are then used to evaluate the performance of a (trained) quantifier.
-These protocols are explained in more detail in a dedicated [entry in the wiki](Protocols.md).
+These protocols are explained in more detail in a dedicated [manual](./protocols.md).
 For the moment being, let us assume we already have chosen and instantiated one specific such protocol, that we here simply call _prot_.
 Let also assume our model is called _quantifier_ and that our evaluatio measure of choice is